zencart/documentation/content/user/miscellaneous/configure.md

-(`DIR_WS_CATALOG` points to whatever follows the [webroot](/user/first_steps/how_do_i_install#what-is-my-webroot), configuration of your hosting account, ie: which folder your account points to for your actual site ... in most cases this folder is named "public_html" or "htdocs" or "httpdocs")
+(`DIR_WS_CATALOG` points to whatever follows the [webroot](/user/first_steps/how_do_i_install#what-is-my-webroot), configuration of your hosting account, ie: which folder your account points to for your actual site.
+In most cases this folder is named `public_html` or `htdocs` or `httpdocs`)

 **Other Paths:**